gaultier/blog/sha.md

 }
 ```

-As it is often the case with SIMD code, we process the data in groups of N (here N=16) bytes at a time, and the few excess bytes (<= 15) at the end use the normal non-SIMD code path.
+As it is often the case with SIMD code, we process the data in groups of N (here N=16) bytes at a time, and the few excess bytes (<= 15) at the end use the normal SIMD-less code path.

 ### Results